kaitlyncook/cp-crt/README.md

-# cp-crt
-Conditional Power for Cluster-Randomized Trials (CRTs) with Interval-Censored Endpoints
+# Conditional Power for Cluster-Randomized Trials (CRTs) with Interval-Censored Endpoints

----

 This repository contains all of the data and code needed to replicate the simulation studies and to reproduce the data analysis in the manuscript entitled "Estimation of Conditional Power for Cluster-Randomized Trials with Interval-Censored Endpoints".
 Code is licensed under the MIT License, and data under the CC-0 License.

 ## data Folder

----

 This folder contains the data imported in the scripts **data-application.R** and **figure-table-generation.R**.
 Contents are as follows: